 Cash, it would seem, is on its way out.
-From practically universal credit card acceptance in developing countries, to mobile payments in Africa and the Philippines, to the advent of completely new types of currency such as Bitcoin, paper currency notes (and, by extension, coins) are becoming a thing of the past.
+From practically universal credit card acceptance in developed countries (most notably in Scandinavia), to mobile payments in Africa and the Philippines, to the advent of completely new types of currency such as Bitcoin, paper currency notes (and, by extension, coins) are becoming a thing of the past.
 In a purely practical sense this thrills travelers, at least those who can't be bothered to go to an ATM unless they absolutely must.

 Yet many travelers love currency notes, particularly the oddest ones from around the world.
 Continue reading to learn more about the world's most bizarre banknotes.

 Zimbabwe Dollar – $100,000,000,000

 Zimbabwe hasn't had a lot of positive press for...well, most of its existence.
 When the media hasn't been busy covering the dictatorial regime of its now-deposed "President" Robert Mugabe, it's been focusing on the country's many financial problems, which culminated in the late 2000s when hyperinflation led the currency to failure.
 Prior to this, the government of Zimbabwe issued a $100 trillion note.
 Its value?
 Just $300 U.S.—at its highest.
 Needless to say, it might be best to use Visa, American Express, Mastercard or Discover on your next trip to Zimbabwe, if you can.

 You don't usually use the words "weird" and "Switzerland" in the same sentence, unless you're talking about what might be the weirdest structure in the world's most normal nation.
 Another notable exception to this rule is the 50 Swiss franc bill, which features a portrait of artist Sophie Taeuber-Arp.